pcko1/etherscan-python/README.md

 > '9251482'
 ```

-**Disclaimer**: Those examples blindly use the arguments originally showcased [here](https://api.etherscan.io/apis) and the selected wallets/contracts do not reflect any personal views.
+**Disclaimer**: Those examples blindly use the arguments originally showcased [here](https://api.etherscan.io/apis) and the selected wallets/contracts do not reflect any personal preference.
 You should refer to the same source for additional information regarding specific argument values.

 ## Issues